AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 1. In the Subscription details page, click **Edit Subscription**.
 1. Choose the item that you want to edit:

-   a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Payment method: Use this option to update payment details, such as, credit card.
+   * Payment method: Use this option to update payment details, such as, credit card.

-   b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Address: Use this option to update address details.
+   * Address: Use this option to update address details.

 ## Cancel a subscription {#cancelasubscription}

 To cancel an order:

 1. In the left pane of the Administrator page, click Billing.
-1. In the Billing page, on the upper-right corner, choose **Actions > Deactivate Account**.
+1. In the Billing page, on the upper-right corner, choose **Actions** > **Deactivate Account**.
 1. Once the Administrator deactivates the account, all existing orders in the account are canceled from the next billing cycle.

 When an account is deactivated by the customer, it enters a trial state for the next 30 days.
 The account owner receives three reminder emails to revive the account.
 If the owner does not reactivate the account, none of the users are able to access Captivate Prime apart from the owner.

 ## Place orders using Purchase Order {#placeordersusingpurchaseorder}

 You can choose purchase order process as an alternative mode of payment.
-As a pre-requisite, your organization’s account must be registered with Adobe.
+As a pre-requisite, your organization's account must be registered with Adobe.
 Your organization account is charged for this process.
-The account is charged based on a learner’s activities.
+The account is charged based on a learner's activities.
 Only Learning Object-level activities are charged.
 To place an order using PO:

 1. Send an email to [captivateprimesales@adobe.com](mailto:captivateprimesales@adobe.com) and mention the number of required learners.
 1. The Captivate Prime team sends you an activation key.